-Natalie joined the Society for the Study of Addiction in May 2021, after nearly 6 years working for Drug and Alcohol Findings where she was co-editor and remains co-owner.
+Natalie joined the Society for the Study of Addiction in May 2021, after six years working for Drug and Alcohol Findings where she was co-editor and remains co-owner.
 Prior to this she worked for the Centre for Mental Health and Society at Bangor University and in various research and service user involvement roles in the public sector.
-She brings expertise in analysing evidence and determining the implications for policy and practice, and a deep commitment to serving marginalised groups and promoting equality in the field.
-Her interests include homelessness, violence against women, and alcohol-related harm in pregnancy.
+She brings expertise in analysing evidence and determining the implications for policy and practice, and a commitment to serving marginalised groups and promoting equality in the field.

 Time for safer injecting facilities?

 Addressing a ‘hot topic’ in the UK, this paper asks whether drug consumption rooms could be an effective way of addressing the individual and collective harms of public injecting.